-ORDERING SCENARIOS All available Starfinder Society Roleplaying Guild scenarios can be found at paizo.com/store/starfindersociety.
+ORDERING SCENARIOS All available Starfinder Society scenarios can be found at paizo. com/store/starfindersociety.
 Anyone can purchase a scenario PDF-all you need is a free paizo.com account.
+GMs for stores may request a copy of the scenario from the store.
+Venture-officers may also loan printed copies of scenarios to local GMs.
+Event organizers may request scenario copies for their GMs via the event organizer forms toolbox.
+To gain access to this toolbox, email organizedplay@paizo.com or ask your local venture-officer.
 Scenarios are generally released during the last week of each month.
-At least one new scenario is released each month, with extra events and specials released throughout the year.

-The Starfinder Society Roleplaying Guild campaign functions much like a home campaign played with the Starfinder RPG, with the following adjustments.
+At least two new scenarios are released each month, with extra events and specials released throughout the year.
+PROGRAM BASICS The Starfinder Society campaign functions much like a home campaign played with the Starfinder RPG, with the following adjustments.
 CONDITIONS, DEATH, AND EXPENDABLES In certain cases, the events of an adventure can affect a character even after that adventure has ended.
 Conditions: Unless noted otherwise, all conditions gained during an adventure, including death, must be resolved before the end of the session.
 A condition in this context includes an affliction, a negative effect, or an effect that is intended to mechanically affect your character in a negative way.
 If such a condition isn't resolved by the end of play, the character should be reported as dead and becomes unplayable.
 However, a few conditions need not be resolved by the end of play, including permanent negative levels, ability drain that does not reduce an ability score to 0, and conditions that impose no mechanical effect.
-Permanent negative levels, ability drain, and non-mechanical conditions being carried over to the next session should be recorded on the Chronicle sheet.
+Permanent negative levels, ability drain, and non-mechanical conditions being carried over to the next session should be recorded on the Chronicle Sheet.
 Players are encouraged to share their physical resources in order to resolve any and all conditions.
 They may not pool Fame.
 Characters can also sell off gear, including a dead character's gear, at 10% of its listed value to raise money to purchase an item or spell that will resolve the condition, though they can only do so in a settlement and they cannot sell off any items found during the current adventure that they haven't purchased.
-Characters can use the rewards from the Chronicle sheet they earned in order to resolve any conditions.
+Characters can use the rewards from the Chronicle Sheet they earned in order to resolve any conditions.
 Characters who die during an adventure and are raised receive full XP for that adventure, as long as they completed at least three encounters.
 A character who ultimately doesn't resolve conditions during or immediately after the adventure must be marked as dead, and is treated in the same manner (see Death below).
 Death: Death is a threat for characters who undertake the Starfinder Society's dangerous missions.
-Unfortunately, death can happen in Starfinder Society Roleplaying Guild play just like any regular Starfinder RPG session.
-The basic rules for the Roleplaying Guild are that if a character dies during the course of an adventure: - He can be raised by a character of appropriate class and level at his table by paying all costs associated with the raise dead spell. - He can be raised by an NPC in an appropriately sized settlement by purchasing appropriate spellcasting services. - He can be raised by spending the requisite Fame.
+Unfortunately, death can happen in Starfinder Society play just like any regular Starfinder RPG session.
+If a Starfinder Society character dies during the course of an adventure: - He can be raised by a character of appropriate class and level at his table by paying all costs associated with the raise dead spell. - He can be raised by an NPC in an appropriately sized settlement by purchasing appropriate spellcasting services. - Ite can be raised by spending the requisite Fame.